skip to content

 Jos Jonkers, Senior Group Leader, Division of Molecular Pathology, Netherlands Cancer Institute (NKI)

 Jos Jonkers completed his PhD and postdoctoral research in the group of Dr Anton Berns at the Netherlands Cancer Institute (NKI).
 Following his second postdoc in the group of Dr Allan Bradley at the Wellcome Sanger Institute he started his own research group at the NKI in 2003.
-His group studies human breast cancer using genetically engineered mouse models and patient-derived xenograft models.
+His research group studies human breast cancer using genetically engineered mouse models and patient-derived xenograft models.
 He is currently a Senior Group Leader in the Division of Molecular Pathology at NKI, Senior Investigator at the Oncode Institute, Affiliate Professor of Molecular Experimental Oncogenetics and Cancer Therapeutics at Leiden University, and elected member of the European Molecular Biology Organisation (EMBO).

 Harry de Koning, Deputy Head and Professor of Public Health and Screening Evaluation, Erasmus University, Rotterdam